trailfrost/kineo/README.md

 Contributions are welcome!
 Just make sure to dicuss changes you want to make in [Discussions](https://github.com/trailfrost/kineo/discussions), and discuss bug reports in [Issues](https://github.com/trailfrost/kineo/issues).

+## Roadmap

+We plan on supporting other graph databases (like ArangoDB) in the future with adapters.

 ## License

 This project uses the [MIT License](LICENSE).